danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 - The `--data` option specifies data to be included in the request.
 When JSON is the media type being used as the data, make sure to include the header `Content-Type: application/json` to indicate this.

-Here is an example curl command using the three options described above.
-As a side note, we are using a fictional endpoint in this example.
+Here is an example curl command that uses the three options described above.
+This command makes a `POST` request to a fictional endpoint.
 Please also notice the backslashes that break this command into multiple lines and make it easier to read.

 ```
 curl --request POST 'https://example/v2/users' \